Lake Havasu City is a beautiful lake town in central Arizona along the California border. It attracts visitors year round.

 A few of the most well equipped rental companies in Lake Havasu are:

-Free beach access is available at both London Bridge Beach and Rotary Park.
+Free beach access is available at both London Bridge Beach and Rotary Park if you don’t have a boat at Lake Havasu and just want to watch other boats.

 2. Paddle Lake Havasu